cioportfolio/webpres/README.md

 localhost:8000/demo
 ```

-You should see the title page of a NTT DATA branded presentation.
+You should see the title page of a presentation.

 Congratulations!
 The presentation server is running.
 Use the blue arrow at the bottom right of the screen to navigate through the demo slides.